Microsoft Flight Simulator (1982 video game): Development

-Around 1981, Microsoft contacted Bruce Artwick of Sublogic, the creator of FS1 Flight Simulator, to develop a new flight simulator for IBM compatible PCs.
-This version was released in November of the following year as Microsoft Flight Simulator.
+In 1981, Microsoft contacted Bruce Artwick of Sublogic, the creator of FS1 Flight Simulator, to develop a new flight simulator for IBM compatible PCs.
+This version was released in November 1982 as Microsoft Flight Simulator.
 It featured an improved graphics engine, variable weather and time of day, and a new coordinate system (used by all subsequent versions up to version 5).
 It was later updated and ported to other home computers as Flight Simulator II, published by Sublogic.

 Advertisements claimed "If flying your IBM PC got any more realistic, you'd need a license", and promised "a full-color, out-the-window flight display".
 Early versions of Microsoft Flight Simulator were used as a test for PC compatibility.
 If a computer could run Microsoft Flight Simulator and Lotus 1-2-3, it was 100% IBM PC-compatible.
 (Note: Attributed to multiple references:)

 Reception

-Will Fastie for Creative Computing said "In their established tradition, Microsoft has again chosen to market a classic program, unique in the market."

-Jay Marrone for SoftSide said "the MS-Flight Simulator is an entertaining program for anyone who ever wanted to pilot an airplane."

-Hartley G. Lesser for Electronic Fun with Computers & Games said "Microsoft's Flight Simulator actually turns your IBM PC into a Cessna.
-The thrill of flying becomes a reality."

-Stan Miastkowski for Byte said "The Microsoft Flight Simulator is a tour de force of the programmer's art."
+Microsoft Flight Simulator was positively received by the gaming press upon its release.
+Will Fastie, writing for Creative Computing, praised Microsoft for choosing to publish the title, calling it a classic program unlike anything else on the market.
+Jay Marrone of SoftSide described it as an entertaining program for anyone with an interest in aviation.
+Hartley G. Lesser of Electronic Fun with Computers & Games praised its realism, writing that the simulator felt as though it genuinely replicated the experience of flying a Cessna.
+Stan Miastkowski, reviewing the game for Byte, called it a remarkable technical accomplishment by its programmer.

 The game sold about 800,000 copies in its first five years.

-In 2021, The Strong National Museum of Play inducted Microsoft Flight Simulator to its World Video Game Hall of Fame.
+In 2021, The Strong National Museum of Play inducted Microsoft Flight Simulator into its World Video Game Hall of Fame.